HazardJ/commonlaw_accord_code/spec.md

   (a hash).
   NOTE: This is currently super inefficient (it doesn't cut out impossible branches while prefixed, nor does it collect all possible answers in a single execution and stop when it knows its found the best one.)
+Both the proposed accumulating method and the looping method have the same worst case performance, so I would assume that that looping method is better b/c it has better average case as well.
   '''
   cases(link_map):
     | populated =>